Rywent/CalculationOfElectricityConsumption/README.md

 ## Notes

-- The program uses Windows PerformanceCounter API, so it works on Windows OS only.
+- The program usesLibreHardwareMonitor, so it works on Windows OS only.
 - Make sure to run the program with appropriate permissions to access performance counters.
 - For accurate power ratings, consider measuring your PC power consumption with a wattmeter.
 - Now the application calculates estimated consumption based not only on CPU load but also includes GPU usage, memory load, and storage activity, providing more precise and realistic power consumption estimates.